emanuelefalbo/HessFit/README.md

 ```

-GauHarm.gjf and GauHarm.gjf are the necessary input files for *SmartField_harmonic.py* and need to be specified in the file1.json.
+GauHarm.gjf and GauHarm.gjf are the necessary input files for *hessfit_harmonic.py* and need to be specified in the file1.json.
-The output is a *SmartField4gau.gjf* and its output (SmartField4gau.log) which contains the optimization of the system with computed harmonic force field.
+The output is a *hessfit4gau.gjf* and its output (hessfit4gau.log) which contains the optimization of the system with computed harmonic force field.
-A further *SmartField_frcmod.txt* is outputted and can be transfered for other Moleculaar Mechanics software such as AMBER or GROMACS.
+A further *hessfit_frcmod.txt* is outputted and can be transfered for other Moleculaar Mechanics software such as AMBER or GROMACS.

 **1.2.
 Dihedral Parameters**